codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 -----------------

-This exception is a special case allowing for overriding of all other response routing and forcing a redirect to a specific route or URL:
+This exception is a special case allowing for overriding of all other response routing and forcing a redirect to a specific URI:

 .. literalinclude:: errors/010.php